navjotjsingh/nspeaks/content/posts/install-mariadb-debian-12.md

 This will install MariaDB v10.11.3 which is fine for the most part.
 However, you can't choose a different version of your choice should you desire.

-MariaDB hasn't released updated packages for Debian 12 so the only way to get around the limitation is to use Docker to install MariaDB.
+MariaDB has released official packages for Debian 12 but only for versions 10.11 and 11.0.
+To get the flexibility of installing an older version, you need to use Docker.

 ## Install MariaDB using Docker